 Unlike a giant horse towering over them or a dog pushing past them and sending them flying.

 Spiders are more at their level.
 And literally too.
 If your toddlers or preschoolers play on the floor a lot (which kids don’t?) then they’re bound to come across the odd spider or 10.

-So a spider craft is sure to keep them entertained whatever the time of year.
-And it’s nearly Halloween!
-So if you haven’t already, it’s definitely time to try this stupidly easy spider craft.
+So a spider craft is sure to keep them entertained as a fun Halloween activity or for any other time of year.
+So if you haven’t already, it’s definitely time to try this crazy easy and fun toddler activity and craft.

 What age is this spider craft suitable for?

 This was not the original spider craft I intended it to be.
 I had another one in mind and it was super simple for me.
 Not so much for my 2.5 and 4-year-old.
 As in, I ended up doing it for them.

 I don’t see the point in that.
 I’m a big believer in kids being able to create their craft with as little outside assistance as possible.

 Even if the end result is one giant mess, in that process of creation and experimentation with different colors, materials and textures your toddler is going to have a blast.

 If the end result ends up anything like intended that’s just a bonus in my opinion!